larsonjj/generator-yeogurt/README.md

 For more info on setting up the `.ftppass` file, refer to the [grunt-ftpush](https://github.com/inossidabile/grunt-ftpush) documentation

-> Important: You will want to test your FTP connection information using an FTP client first (ex.
+> IMPORTANT: You will want to test your FTP connection information using an FTP client first (ex.
 [Filezilla](https://filezilla-project.org/)).
 This will ensure that you are: a) using the correct information and b) copying files to the correct directory.

 ## Common Gotchas
 ### Bower not installing dependencies using Git